Why You Need It

 BoxCast will add an extra delay in between the time when your stream is happening to when it shows up in the player.
 In the meantime, we’ll store that stream data on your encoder so if you have network issues, we can use the video we’ve already stored to play until your issues are resolved.
 Your stream will continue to play flawlessly, and your viewers will never know the drop occurred.

 During our testing, we were able to completely unplug the internet connection to our encoder then reconnect it, and the stream played on flawlessly.
-If you’d like to see how it works, you can check out our video here.
+If you’d like to see how it works, check out our video below.

 How to Set It Up